PelionIoT/mbed-cloud-sdk-javascript/src/documentation.md

 ## API keys

-Before using the SDK, you need to obtain an API key for use with mbed Cloud.
+Before using the SDK, you need to obtain an API key for use with Mbed Cloud.

-You can generate this through the mbed Cloud management console.
+You can generate this through the Mbed Cloud management console.

 ## Usage in Node.js (CommonJS modules)